Brussels Things To Do With Kids

 28. Mont des Arts

 Close to the Grand Place is a cultural area known as the Mont des Arts (Mount of Arts).
-It is where the Magritte Museum, the Music Instrument Museum, and the Royal Museums of Fine Arts of Belgium are all located.
+It is located in the Magritte Museum, the Music Instrument Museum, and the Royal Museums of Fine Arts of Belgium.
 From the Royal Library of Belgium’s terrace, there is a beautiful view of the city.

 The Mont des Arts is a fantastic location to learn about the city’s rich cultural legacy and find some of the top institutions in Brussels.
 A sizable collection of Belgian and European artwork from the 15th century can be found in the Royal Museums of Fine Arts of Belgium or Bozar.
-The greatest collection of its kind in the world, the Music Instrument Museum has over 8,000 instruments from all around the world.
+The most incredible collection of its kind in the world, the Music Instrument Museum has over 8,000 instruments worldwide.
 René Magritte, a well-known Belgian surrealist artist, is the subject of the Magritte Museum.

 Due to the museums’ interactive and informative activities for kids, the Mont des Arts is a fantastic spot to spend a day with the family.
 Additionally, there are several terraces and gardens nearby where you can unwind and enjoy the stunning views of the city.

-The Mont des Arts are close to the Grand Place and are readily reached by public transit.
-Tickets are available for purchase at each Museum’s entry, and they are open daily.
+The Mont des Arts is close to the Grand Place and is readily reached by public transit.
+Tickets are available for purchase at each Museum’s entry and are open daily.

 29. Magritte Museum

-For kids that are interested in art galleries: René Magritte, a well-known Belgian surrealist artist, is the subject of the Magritte Museum, a museum devoted to his creations.
+For kids interested in art galleries: René Magritte, a well-known Belgian surrealist artist, is the subject of the Magritte Museum, a museum devoted to his creations.

 It provides a thorough overview of the artist’s life and works and is situated in the historic Sablon neighborhood in the center of Brussels.